Thai Peanut Sauce

 You will find all the ingredients in the Asian aisle of any grocery store.

-This sauce requires a few basic ingredients like coconut milk, creamy peanut butter, dark soy sauce, rice vinegar, brown sugar, garlic, and fresh ginger.
+This sauce requires basic ingredients such as coconut milk, creamy peanut butter, soy sauce, rice vinegar, brown sugar, garlic, and fresh ginger.

 Replace soy sauce with tamari or coconut aminos for a gluten-free version.